syselement/tcm-sec-notes/linux-101/4-users-groups/users-groups.md

-# Working with users and Groups
+# Working with Users and Groups

 - Based on a user's ID and the groups it is a part of, Linux manages access to resources.